 Akron, OH Bikeways

-Akron, Ohio is home to two major bike trails, the Ohio & Erie Canal Towpath and the Bike-Hike Trail.
-While the towpath enters the southwest corner of the city, runs through downtown and exits a bit to the northwest, the Bike-Hike ties together a number of suburbs along the north and northeastern portions of Akron.
+Summit County, Ohio is home to two major bike trails, the Ohio & Erie Canal Towpath and the Bike-Hike Trail.
+While the towpath enters the southwest corner of Akron, runs through downtown and exits a bit to the northwest, the Bike-Hike ties together a number of communities just outside Akron city limits to the northeast.
 [Scroll past 'Trail Facts' to continue reading.]

 Akron Trail Facts:

 Number of Trails: 4

 Worth Noting: The nearby Portage Bike Trails in neighboring Portage County, add another 15 miles of paved trails.

 Trails in this Region: NE OH Trails List

 - Freedom Trail